100 Updated Easy general knowledge questions and answers in English

 Topics included history, science, geography, easy GK questions for kids, famous personalities, sports, and historical events.

-Can I use these questions to prepare for competitive exams?
+Can I use these 100 easy general knowledge questions to prepare for competitive exams?

 Absolutely, general knowledge is a key subject in competitive exams.
-These 100 GK questions can be useful for your upcoming exams.
+These 100 easy general knowledge questions can be useful for your upcoming exams.